pulumi/foundational-training/module-10-intro-to-pulumi-esc/slides/slides.md

 # Module 10 - Intro to Pulumi ESC - 🌐 Overview

-Learn the fundamentals Pulumi ESC.

-- What is it?
-- Features
-- AWS OIDC
-- CRUD
+Pulumi ESC aims to consolidate secrets and config management sprawl under a single umbrella via Environments.
+It offers a uniform consumption interface regardless of where secrets may reside.
+ESC is equipped to handle the lifecycle of secrets and configs that need to be shared with developers, CI/CD systems, Pulumi programs, and more.
+It allows for secrets to be _CRUD'ed_ with minimal to no disruption to the consumer(s), which also paves the way for secret management migrations.

 ---

+## Module 10 - Intro to Pulumi ESC - Definitions

+- ESC -> Environments, Secrets, and Configuration
+- Environments: A YAML file that can import other Environments.
+Defines secrets/configs.
+- Secrets: Sensitive data such as API keys and passwords.
+  - Static: Values that do not change on the fly, may still be rotated.
+  - Dynamic: Generated on the fly and has a short validity period.
+- Configuration: Non-secret values such as AWS Regions

+---

 ## Module 10 - Intro to Pulumi ESC

-- ESC -> Environments, Secrets, and Configuration
 - Centralized management solution for cloud apps + infra secrets, and configurations
 - A managed service within Pulumi Cloud (self-hosted offering at some point...)
 - Fully packed with enterprise features
   - RBAC
   - Auditing
-- Define _Environments_ as YAML files, which are collection of secrets and configurations.
+  - Versioning
+  - SDKs

 ---

-## Module 10 - Intro to Pulumi ESC - Advanced Features
+## Module 10 - Intro to Pulumi ESC - Advanced Features Overview

 - Ability to import other Pulumi ESC Environments
 - Store Dynamic Credentials, e.g., OIDC